-and disputes over the intellectual property rights associated with seeds (Timmermann and Robaey 2016) Disaster risk management Barriers to EWS include cost; an early warning system for the 80 most climate vulnerable countries in the world is estimated to cost USD 2 billion over five years to develop (Hallegatte 2012).
-Institutional and governance barriers such as coordination and synchronisation among levels also effect some EWS (Birkmann et al. 2015b).
-Risk sharing instruments USD10 to USD90 ha -1 (Schnitkey 2017) Insurance cost depends on value of crop.
-We use maize as an example in US (high) and Sub- Saharan Africa (low).
+and disputes over

+the intellectual

+property rights

+associated with

+seeds

+(Timmermann and

+Robaey 2016)

+Disaster risk Barriers to EWS

+management include cost; an

+early warning

+system for the 80 Institutional and

+most climate governance

+vulnerable barriers such as

+countries in the coordination and

+world is estimated synchronisation

+to cost USD 2 among levels also

+billion over five effect some EWS

+years to develop (Birkmann et al.

+(Hallegatte 2012).
+2015b).

+Risk sharing US\$10 to US\$90

+instruments ha -1 (Schnitkey

+2017)

+Insurance cost

+depends on value

+of crop.
+We use

+maize as an

+example in US

+(high) and Sub-

+Saharan Africa

+(low).

-1 Supplementary Information for Section 6.4.3
+1 Supplementary Information for Section 6.5.3